vipinmpd08/Photo-Rating-Web-App/README.md

 # rating-app

 This is a simple Photo Rating App using UberGallery.
-Please see the Presentation for more details.
+Please see the Demo and Presentation for more details.